Mystery Men: Filming

 Shooting began on October 21, 1998, in Los Angeles, and was completed the following April.
 "I thought it would be quick, but it ended up being this six month shoot," Stiller recalled.

 Bob Burden was on the set for some of the shoot, answering questions that came up about his creations.
 "There were times when we were kind of stumped in a scene and we asked him what he thought," Levin said.
 "The great thing about him is that 10 minutes later, we'd get 30 pages in the fax machine with probably 29 pages filled with the lousiest ideas that you've ever read but that one page of pure genius."

+Hank Azaria, when asked about the film in 2011, noted the toughness of the production in regards to the effects and actors present, which fell on Usher in particular:

+It was so difficult for him that… it was self-inflicted.
+He said, "You know, I didn’t enjoy this."
+I think he was a genius commercial filmmaker, he got shitloads of money for making commercials, and he even said in the middle of making the film, "I'm going back to commercials when this is done.
+I've had enough.
+I'd much rather do my cool little one-minute shorts that I make than deal with all this nonsense."

 The original ending was unpopular with test audiences, so Usher shot a new one with what he called "a big-cheer finish."